pipisco/docker-memcached/README.md

-docker-mencached
+docker-memcached
 ---------------

-Docker mencached server generic image source.
+Docker memcached server generic image source.
 This is based on `ubuntu:12.04` image.

 Image
 -----